-Care events such as violence, war or natural disasters, but also degradation and social injustices can traumatize children and adolescents.
-Terre des Hommes is committed to trauma work for children and adolescents and helps them find their way back to life.
+Stressful events such as violence, war, or natural disasters, as well as humiliation and social injustice, can traumatize children and young people.
+Terre des Hommes provides trauma work for children and young people and helps them find their way back into life.

 Your donation helps!